VGSA LEAGUE RULES (printable version revised 3/22/22)

 ADDITIONAL RULES FOR TRAINING LEAGUE AND T-BALL

-For Training League, each batter will receive four (4) attempts to hit the ball.
+a.
+For the Training League, each batter will receive four (4) attempts to hit the ball.
 The coach will pitch three pitches to each of his batters.
 If a batter fails to hit one of the three pitches, they may choose to either hit off the tee or receive one more pitched ball for their final attempt.
-Any pitch hit into the fair territory is considered a ball in play.
+Any pitch hit into fair territory is considered a ball in play.
 For a ball hit off the tee to be considered in play, the ball must be hit on or beyond the 10-foot arc.
 If the ball is not put into play on the fourth attempt the batter is out.

+b.
 For T-Ball, each batter is allowed four (4) attempts at a ball on the Tee.
 If the ball is not put in play on the fourth attempt the batter is out.
 The ball must travel on or beyond the ten (10) foot arc to be considered in play.

-A player must play two different positions per game.
+7. A player must play two different positions per game.
 No player is to play one position for more than two complete innings.
 A complete inning is when every offensive player batted.)
-Once a girl has played one position she may not re-enter that position unless there are no other players available to fill that position.
-The intention of this rule is for all girls to be exposed to a variety of infield and outfield positions.
+Once a girl has played one position, she may not re-enter that position unless there are no other players available to fill that position.
+The intention of this rule is for all girls be exposed to a variety of infield and outfield positions.

 8. Coaching must be done from a team's assigned side of the field and dugout unless time is called to go onto the field.
 When a team is on the field, a coach, manager, or parent may not go over to the opposing teams fence line and coach from that position.
 There will be no base coaching from the pitcher's circle when the batter's coach pitches.